Explore Graduate Programs

 Types of Graduate Programs

-Revised annually, the Graduate Catalog is the repository for official information about graduate programs, policies, procedures, requirements and deadlines.
-It goes into effect for the Fall, Spring and following Summer Sessions.
-Although colleges and departments may also publish requirements and deadlines, they must obtain approval of the Graduate Council to deviate from the current catalog.
-For course descriptions go to USF Course Inventory.
+The Graduate Catalog is your go-to resource for official information about grad programs, policies, procedures, application deadlines, requirements and contact information.
+It is revised annually and goes into effect for the Fall, Spring and following Summer Sessions.
+For course descriptions, please visit the Course Inventory.

+As a graduate student, you’ll have the chance to work with internationally renowned faculty and researchers to solve society’s pressing problems.
 USF is classified by the Carnegie Foundation for the Advancement of Teaching in the top tier of research universities (RU/VH), a distinction attained by only 2.3 percent of all universities.
-Students work with internationally renowned faculty researchers in many settings to solve society's pressing problems.
-Click the link on the right for graduate faculty and visit department websites to learn more about faculty, students and their research.

 Students can pursue two graduate degrees simultaneously where a prescribed number of courses required for one degree may be applied to another degree that requires the same courses.
 Students can share up to 15 percent of credits required for both degrees.
-After gaining admission to the first program you should submit the Application for Dual Degree and all necessary credentials to the second program for consideration.
+After gaining admission to the first program you should submit the Application for Concurrent Degrees and all necessary credentials to the second program for consideration.

 Accelerated Bachelors to Master's Degrees